Overlap renormalization group transformations for disordered systems: Discussion

 \section{Discussion}

 The results of this manuscript, obtained via the Wilson two-lattice matching renormalization group method or from a direct computational implementation of the Kadanoff scaling picture are summarized in Table~\ref{tab:table2}.
-We find that calculations of the two critical exponents $\nu=1/{y_{t}}$ and $\theta_{\epsilon}=1/y_{h}$, which are obtained with the Wilson two-lattice matching method, are in agreement, within statistical errors, with Monte Carlo renormalization group calculations of the linearized matrix~\citep{PhysRevB.37.7745}.
-Based on the effective system, which comprises overlap degrees of freedom, it is conjectured within the Haake-Lewenstein-Wilkens~\citep{PhysRevLett.55.2606,PhysRevB.38.9086} perspective that the three-dimensional Edwards-Anderson model is characterized by a correlation length exponent $\nu$ which is two times the correlation length exponent of the conventional three-dimensional Ising model.
-The result of $\nu=1.24(4)$, obtained by first averaging over disorder and then constructing the mappings, supports this conjecture.
-Critical exponents for the three-dimensional Ising model have been calculated, for instance, with the conformal bootstrap method~\citep{Showk2014}.
-We remark that different renormalization group transformations produce different fixed points: these are not necessarily representative of physical values~\citep{PhysRevLett.42.859}.
+We find that calculations of the two critical exponents $\nu=1/{y_{t}}$ and $\theta_{\epsilon}=1/y_{h}$, which are obtained with the Wilson two-lattice matching method, are in agreement, within statistical errors, with Monte Carlo renormalization group calculations of the linearized matrix~\cite{PhysRevB.37.7745}.
+Based on the effective system, which comprises overlap degrees of freedom, it is conjectured within the Haake-Lewenstein-Wilkens~\cite{PhysRevLett.55.2606,PhysRevB.38.9086} perspective that the three-dimensional Edwards-Anderson model is characterized by a correlation length exponent $\nu$ which is two times the correlation length exponent of the conventional three-dimensional Ising model.
+The result of $\nu$, obtained on the given lattice sizes by first averaging over disorder and then constructing the mappings, supports this conjecture.
+Critical exponents for the three-dimensional Ising model have been calculated, for instance, with the conformal bootstrap method~\cite{Showk2014}.
+We remark that different renormalization group transformations produce different fixed points~\cite{PhysRevLett.42.859}.
 Nevertheless, the emergence of a critical fixed point supports, based on renormalization group arguments, the evidence for the presence of a finite-temperature spin glass transition for the three-dimensional Edwards-Anderson model.

+Further potential research directions enabled by the Haake-Lewenstein-Wilkens approach could involve the construction of renormalization group mappings based on observables of the overlap variables, such as correlation functions $\varrho_{i} \varrho_{j}$, which are calculated under the disorder-averaged probability distribution.
+These could be utilized to determine the critical fixed point and to extract critical exponents.
+We remark that one anticipates, based on the Haake-Lewenstein-Wilkens approach, that a calculation of the correlation length exponent $\nu_{\textrm{eff}}$ based on correlation functions $\varrho_{i} \varrho_{j}$ would produce $\nu_{\textrm{eff}}=\frac{1}{2} \nu$~\cite{PhysRevB.37.7745}.
+One is then able to consider all possible correlation functions $\rho_{i} \rho_{j}$ on a given finite lattice to construct more accurate and systematically improvable renormalization group calculations which would be suitable for high precision measurements.